TokcDK/wolftrans/README.md

     wolftrans game_dir patch_dir out_dir [localecode]

-`game_dir` is the game's folder you want to translate.
+`game_dir` is the original game's folder you want to translate.
 The game data files should be unencrypted and unpackaged, namely .project, .dat, .mps file but not .wolf file.

 `patch_dir` is used to save translatable text file.
 If `patch_dir` does not exist, it will be automatically generated with the text contained in the data files of the game in `game_dir`.